joseeden/joeden/docs/005-Cybersecurity/003-Security-Architecture/055-Firewalls.md

   - Reduces the risk of unauthorized access by denying unlisted traffic.

-## Types of Firewall

-- **Packet Filtering**

-  - Most efficient in terms of maximizing throughput.
-  - Minimum level of inspection, only inspects the header of the packet.
-  - Filters based on source and destination IP addresses, ports, and protocols.
-  - Operates at the network layer (Layer 4) of the OSI model.
-  - Simple and fast but lacks deep inspection capabilities.

-- **Stateful**

-  - Tracks the state of active connections and requests.
-  - Inspects packets within the context of the traffic flow.
-  - Operates at the transport layer (Layer 4) of the OSI model.
-  - More secure than packet filtering, ensures packets are part of a valid session.

-- **Dynamic Packet Filtering**

-  - Adapts filtering rules dynamically based on traffic patterns.
-  - Monitors ongoing connections and updates rules in real-time.
-  - Offers higher security by adjusting to current network conditions.
-  - More complex and resource-intensive than static packet filtering.

-- **Proxy**

-  - Acts as an intermediary between users and the internet.
-  - Filters requests and responses based on content and protocol.
-  - Operates at the application layer (Layer 7) of the OSI model.
-  - Can provide caching, content filtering, and access control.

-## Evolution of Firewalls

-- **Layer 4 Firewall**

-  - Operates at the transport layer of the OSI model.
-  - Filters traffic based on TCP/UDP ports and IP addresses.
-  - Monitors traffic without inspecting the content of packets.
-  - Simple and efficient for basic traffic control.
-  - Limited in detecting application-specific attacks.

-- **Layer 7 Firewall**

-  - Operates at the application layer of the OSI model; application proxy.
-  - Inspects, filters, and controls traffic based on the content and context of the application.
-  - Detailed control over web and application trafficl.
-  - Detect and block application-specific threats.
-  - Resource-intensive but offers higher security and functionality compared to lower-layer firewalls.

-- **Next Generation Firewall (NGFW)**

-  - Combines traditional firewall capabilities with advanced features.
-  - Includes deep packet inspection (DPI), also integrates intrusion prevention systems (IPS).
-  - Provides application awareness and control; can distinguish types of traffic.
-  - Operates fast with minimal network performance impact.
-  - Full-stack visibility and granular control over traffic through custom signatures.
-  - **Single engine**

-- **Unified Threat Management Firewall (UTM)**

-  - Also known as **Secure Web Gateway (SWG)**.
-  - Consolidates multiple security functions into a single device.
-  - Firewall, antivirus, anti-spam, content filtering, and intrusion detection/prevention.
-  - Simplifies network security management, ideal for small to medium-sized businesses.
-  - Lower upfront costs, maintenance, and power consumption.
-  - Becomes single point of failure; if it fails, multiple functions are also lost.
-  - **Separate individual engines**

-- **Web Application Firewall (WAF)**

-  - Specifically psrotect web applications, focused on HTTP/HTTPS inspection.
-  - Defends against common web threats like SQL injection, XSS, and CSRF.
-  - Operates at the application layer (Layer 7) of the OSI model.

-## WAF Configurations

-- **Inline Configuration**

-  - Device will between the network firewall and the web servers.
-  - Prevent live attacks, but slow down web traffic.
-  - Can block legitimate traffic by mistake.

-- **Out-of-band Configuration**

-  - Device receives a mirrored copy of the web server traffic.
-  - Non-intrusive way of conducting web application filtering.
-  - Cannot block live web traffic, works more of an IDS and then alert on it.

 ## Access Control Lists

 Access Control Lists (ACLs) is a rule set that is placed on firewalls, routers, and other network infrastructure devices that permit or allow traffice through a particular interface.